Enel North America: Sustainability and innovation commitment

 In 2021, Enel Group brought forward its Net-Zero commitment by 10 years, to 2040, to address Enel's direct and indirect emissions.
 In the U.S. and Canada, its energy generation fleet is 100% renewables-based.
 In 2020–2021, Enel North America supported 236 sustainability projects ranging from workforce development to environmental sustainability.

 For example, as part of its sustainability and innovation commitment, the company is exploring how to use spent blades for long-duration energy storage.
 The project is carried out in collaboration with energy storage startup Energy Vault and aims at exploring how to grind up blades, remove the fibers and use them to fortify the large blocks Energy Vault plans to use for its proposed gravity-based system.
 In the meantime, ground-up blades are already being put to use to make cement.

 Following Enel North America's acquisition of a portfolio of six development-stage solar-plus-storage projects in New Jersey, a proposed sustainability and innovation project features the combination of solar generation and agriculture on the same piece of land ("agrivoltaics" or "dual-use solar").
 As a result, one of the properties involved will have an integrated sheep farm, a way to continue the agricultural use of the property and avoid expensive grass mowing.

 Enel North America also contributes to the Oklahoma Leopold Conservation Award, which recognizes agricultural landowners actively committed to a land ethic.
 The program builds bridges between agriculture, government, environmental organizations, industry and academia to advance the cause of private lands conservation.
 The Oklahoma Leopold Conservation Award consists of $10,000 and a crystal award.

 The company also established two Innovation Hubs in the U.S., one in San Francisco and one in Boston.
 Innovation Hubs are physical spaces where startups can present their projects to Enel's Innovation Managers, as well as to each other.
 This allows Enel to collaborate with energy startups and help them develop, test, and scale new technologies and business models.
 Innovation Hubs are also able to work with each other.

-In October 2020, Enel North America expanded its energy innovation reach into Canada through a partnership with MaRS Discovery District, North America's largest urban innovation hub.
-The partnership provided Enel access to the MaRS network of more than 1,300 ventures, helping foster Enel's relationships within the Canadian innovation ecosystem, home to the world's fourth-largest startup concentration.
+In October 2020, Enel North America expanded its energy innovation reach into Canada through a partnership with MaRS Discovery District, North America's urban innovation hub.
 The project focuses on specific topics related to energy transition, digitization, clean technology, and automation.

 In October 2022, Enel North America opened a wind training facility and office in Oklahoma City to train wind turbine technicians.
 The facility includes classrooms and simulation facilities for learning how to work inside turbines, as well as courses on safety, professional development, working at heights, and ladder rescues taught through virtual reality, hands-on simulation, and discussions.
 Each year, the facility could train more than 150 new and existing employees.